 More Likely Than Not: The Standard in Civil Cases

 When personal injury and wrongful death cases make it to a jury, one thing is certain: the plaintiffs and defendants will present a lot of evidence.
 And it’s natural that each side will only put on evidence that helps their side.
-The jury’s job is not to determine who presents the most evidence, but to decide which evidence is more credible.
+The jury’s job is not to determine who presents the most evidence, but to decide whose evidence is more credible.

 Questions Answered on This Page: